Peach State Classic

 2) Spend time engaging in arguments constructively.
 Good logic beats bad evidence every time.

-4) I can handle speed, just make sure you're not sacrificing clarity (especially since online debate tends to hurt clarity)
+6) I can handle speed, just make sure you're not sacrificing clarity.

 Other than that, you do you.
 There is not one right style of debate, and I don't want to make you fit into one.